-One recent Saturday morning, a small group of physical therapy students at the Medical University in Tirana, Albania, shuffled into a new training center to begin learning how to locate bony landmarks and muscles of the human body.
+One recent Saturday morning, a small group of physical therapy students from the Medical University in Tirana, Albania, shuffled into a new training center to begin learning how to locate bony landmarks and muscles of the human body.
 This in itself might seem like no big deal – lessons like these are de rigueur in almost every physical therapy program within the U.S.

 So, when Kathy noticed her students excitedly poring over her single copy of Trail Guide to the Body the ideas exploded.
 She thought a class based on the textbook’s easy-to-understand, hands-on lessons could be a real game changer for her students’ palpation skill development.